BitcoinDesign/Guide/guide/payments/send.md

 ## Get the recipient address
 To send a payment on the Bitcoin blockchain, we need the recipient's address.
 Since Bitcoin [addresses](https://bitcoin.design/guide/glossary/#address) are long and seemingly random, they are best shared by copying and pasting in plain text, as a [payment link](https://bitcoin.design/guide/foundations/wallet-interoperability/#payment-links), or as a scannable [QR Code](https://bitcoin.design/guide/foundations/wallet-interoperability/#qr-codes).

 This is easily accomplished by generating a new address in the receiving wallet application, then sharing it with the sender.
-If the sender and receiver are together at the time, scanning the receivers address as a QR code will be easy, but if they are not, they can send the address as text in any regular communication tool like email, sms etc.
+If the sender and receiver are physically close to each other, scanning the receiver's address as a QR Code will be easy.
+Still, if they are not, they can send the address as text in any regular communication tool like email, SMS, etc.

 ## Inputing an address